I often receive queries about indoor bonsai tree pests. Sooty mold is an important one. This is one of those emails:

 Carefully follow the package directions for any treatment (natural or chemical.)

-Once honeydew producing insects are removed, the fungus will die back.
+Once honeydew producing insects are eliminated, the fungus will die back.

 In more severe cases, you may still need to remove badly covered leaves and clean the trunk with soapy water and an old soft toothbrush!